 Our corporate citizenship program, called Energy for Life, is just one way we’re working towards a better future for the Australian community.

 The Smith Family is a national, independent charity supporting young Australians in need to get the most out of their education, so they can create better futures for themselves.
-The Smith Family believes that education is the key to changing lives, and every child deserves a chance to reach their potential.
-As research has shown, supporting a child's education is one of the most effective means to help break the cycle of disadvantage.

 Our partnership with The Smith Family